-This article was written by By Stephen Shea, Ph.D and published on his blog: Basketball Analytics.
+This article was written by By Stephen Shea, Ph.D.
 You can find out more about Dr. Shea and his work in the field of Basketball Anayltics below the article.

 Editor’s Note I don’t believe that this data is the only factor in determining what are and aren’t good shots in your system, but it is something to consider.
 It is also something to consider looking at on an individual basis for the players that take most of your shots.

 On August 2, 2014, @ShaneBattier tweeted, “Kids, bottom line.
 Don’t take dribble jumpers unless your last name is Nowitzki.
 Thank me later.”

 SportVU’s new spatial tracking statistics on NBA.com split jump shots by whether or not the shooter dribbled before the attempt.
 If the shooter dribbled, the shot is a pull up jump shot.
 Otherwise, it is called a catch and shoot.
 Chart 1 below shows the FG% and EFG% for pull ups and catch and shoots for the 2013-14 regular season.
 It appears that Battier was correct.
 Individual anomalies (like Dirk) aside, pull up shots are quite inefficient in comparison to catch and shoot jump shots.

 Not all minutes are equal in their importance for a team.
 When a team is up 20 in the fourth quarter, it is unlikely that they will call their best plays or play their best players.
 In contrast, playoff basketball is dense with meaningful minutes.
 Partly due to the increased defensive intensity, teams up the number of pull ups relative to catch and shoots when the playoffs come around.
 See Chart 2.
 (Note that for Chart 2, we only used the 16 playoff teams in the calculation of regular season numbers.)